krkolek/Flask-microservice-training/website_service/README.md

-This project contains Rest microservice written in Flask for managing users.
+This project contains website written in Flask which communicates by AJAX with users microservice.
+On this site can add/load/removed users and managing site-settings.

 ## Instalation
 Go to project directory and then: